Baroda State Army

 Army By No Comments

-The head of the army was known as the “Senapati” or “Supremo”.
-The Baroda State Army, Baroda State Police Force, State Vigilance and Baroda Spy Network, all worked under this “Senapati” and it was his responsibility to manage these forces.
-Almost 8 million soldiers would be stationed under his command.
+The head of this formidable force was titled the “Senapati” or “Supremo”.
+Under his command operated the Baroda State Army, Baroda State Police Force, State Vigilance, and the Baroda Spy Network, totaling nearly 8 million soldiers.

-Baroda Army force had 6 major barracks, where 16 small barracks worked below each of this 6 major barracks.
-Each barrack consisted of almost 1,08,000.
-The 6 barracks were located at the major districts of the Baroda State.
-Baroda, Navsari Fort, Mehsana-Patan Fort, Dhari Fort of Amreli, Dwarka-Okha bet and Songadh Fort were the states where these barracks were stationed.
+The Baroda Army was structured around six major barracks, each overseeing 16 smaller barracks.
+Each barrack accommodated around 108,000 soldiers.
+These barracks were strategically located in major districts of the Baroda State: Baroda, Navsari Fort, Mehsana-Patan Fort, Dhari Fort of Amreli, Dwarka-Okha bet, and Songadh Fort.

 The Merger :

-In 1949, following the integration of Baroda State, the two principal units of the Army, 1st and 2nd Infantry, were absorbed into the Indian Army as the 20th and 21st Battalion, Maratha Light Infantry.
-Later the 20th and 21st Battalion were amalgamated as 20th Maratha Light Infantry, and finally the Battalion was re-designated as the 10th Battalion (Baroda).
+In 1949, following the integration of Baroda State into India, the two principal units of the Baroda State Royal Army, namely the 1st and 2nd Infantry, became part of the Indian Army as the 20th and 21st Battalion, Maratha Light Infantry.
+Subsequently, these two battalions were amalgamated into the 20th Maratha Light Infantry.
+Eventually, the battalion was re-designated as the 10th Battalion (Baroda).

 Partial Sources: Salute